agr1997/abae-pytorch/README.md

+# ASPECT BASED SENTIMENT ANALYSIS using an unsupervised ABAE model pipelined with NLTK's VADER model.
+Refer to final_report.pdf for details on the project.

 # ABAE-PyTorch

 Yet another PyTorch implementation of the model described in the paper [**An Unsupervised Neural Attention Model for Aspect Extraction**](https://aclweb.org/anthology/papers/P/P17/P17-1036/) by He, Ruidan and  Lee, Wee Sun  and  Ng, Hwee Tou  and  Dahlmeier, Daniel, **ACL2017**.